anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Malicious Registrar:
 : An on-path active attacker that presents itself as a legitimate Registrar towards the Pledge.
+  This attacker's goal is to trick the Pledge to trust its malicious Domain and let it onboard into that Domain.
+  The attacker then has control over the Pledge and may then perform various follow-up actions such as operating the device at another location in a network under the attacker's control, or attempting further device exploits to compromise its software.
-  This attacker's goal is to trick the Pledge to trust its malicious Domain and use this trust as a first step to attempt further exploits towards the Pledge, to compromise its software.
-After the software is compromised, the Pledge is then instructed by the attacker to onboard another time but now with a real Registrar of the attacker's target Domain.
-This way, a compromised Pledge would become trusted in the attacker's target Domain.
+  After the software is compromised, the Pledge could be instructed by the attacker to onboard another time but now with a real Registrar of a target Domain being attacked.
+This way, a compromised Pledge could become trusted in the attacker's target Domain.
   {{Section 11.4 of RFC8995}} describes more details of this attack and its mitigations.